 There are no entry requirements for the Short Courses Series.

-Part-time, 8 weeks in duration.
+Part-time, run over 8 weeks.
 Classes are 2 hours in duration.
 The Alexander Technique course is held on two Saturdays.

 Average intake: Unlimited